Hang-On: Release

 Sega debuted Hang-On at the Hotel New Otani Tokyo on 2 July 1985.
 It drew attention for its innovative ride-on cabinet that realistically simulates a motorcycle and requires the player to use the body, which was a departure from conventional controls that only required using the fingers, as well as its real-time graphics which displayed greater speed and detail than other video games.
 Hang-On had a mass-market release in Japan several days later on 5 July.
 At its debut in Japan, Hang-On's deluxe cabinet was criticized as being inappropriate for Japanese culture.
 Suzuki recalled in an interview about criticisms of how the shyness of the Japanese people would mean no one would want to straddle a motorcycle in front of others, or how the motorcycle would be especially unsuitable for female players wearing miniskirts.
 These criticisms would eventually subside when players lined up to play the game.

 In North America, the game debuted on 22 July, followed by a mass-market release in August.
 It was introduced to the public by the company's American arcade subsidiary, Sega Enterprises USA, headed by Tom Petit.
 Previously, Sega Enterprises USA had focused on selling refurbished arcade cabinets, and before the release of Hang-On, Petit was concerned that his division would be shut down due to competition when he was summoned to Japan to meet with Sega president Hayao Nakayama in 1985.
 Instead, he was brought to be shown the Hang-On deluxe cabinet.
 Sega Enterprises USA introduced Hang-On to Sega's American and Canadian distributors at the Red Lion Inn in San Jose, California in October 1985.
 Orders were placed immediately for several hundred units.
 The success of Hang-On's arcade cabinets, both upright and deluxe, were so great that the company struggled to keep up with demand.
 In Europe, the game was released in September, and was manufactured by Atari Ireland, a subsidiary of Atari Games (which in turn was a subsidiary of Namco at the time), while Sega Europe of London handled distribution in the region.

 Home ports

 A version of the game for the SG-1000 released in 1985 was marketed as a sequel, Hang-On II, though it was essentially a port of the original game simplified to work within the limitations of the console hardware.
-An upgraded port for the Master System was produced in 1986, and was included as the system's pack-in game along with Astro Warrior or Safari Hunt depending on the package purchased.
+An upgraded port for the Master System was produced in the same year in Japan, and then was released a year later in 1986 for North America, as the system's pack-in game along with Safari Hunt in a multicart.
 An additional arcade version based on the Master System port, titled Hang-On Jr., was released in 1986 for Sega's System E arcade system board.
+The game was also released on the MSX in 1985.